Jim Mutscheller: 1958 championship game

 Mutscheller was a key part of the 1958 NFL championship game between the Colts and the New York Giants, known as "the Greatest Game Ever Played".
 It was the first NFL championship game to be decided in sudden death overtime, with the Colts winning 23–17 on a game-ending one-yard run by Alan Ameche.
 It was a close, captivating and dramatic game, viewed by 45 million people, and had an enormous impact on the popularity of professional football in the United States.
 Mutscheller had a "pivotal" reception on the play preceding the final touchdown.

 Along with Mutscheller at tight end, the Colts offense included Unitas at quarterback, Berry at wide receiver, Moore at running back and flanker and Ameche at fullback, among others.
 The final drive of overtime started at the Colts 20 yard line.
 Unitas moved the team down the field with passes to Berry and two long runs by Ameche, until the Colts were inside the Giants' ten yard line.
-Unitas surprisingly threw a pass for six yards to Mutscheller, who slid on the icy field and went out of bounds at the Giants' one yard line, setting up the final touchdown run.
+Unitas surprisingly threw a pass for six yards to Mutscheller, who slid on the icy field and went out of bounds at the Giants' 1 yard line, setting up the final touchdown run.
 On Ameche's touchdown run itself, as a blocker Mutscheller and right tackle George Preas opened the space through which Ameche ran.
 Overall, Mutscheller had three receptions for 46 yards that day.
 Unitas would later tease Mutscheller about trying to make him a hero by catching the game-winning pass, but Mutscheller went out of bounds one yard short and lost his chance at fame (with Mutscheller later being happy it was Alan Ameche, and not him, who would appear on the Ed Sullivan Show to be honored for the victory).

 In 1959, the Colts defeated the Giants again in the NFL Championship Game, 31–16.
 Berry again led the NFL in receptions (66), Moore had 47 and Mutscheller 44.
 Mutscheller was third in the NFL in touchdown receptions (8), fifth in receptions, and eighth in receiving yards (699).
 He had five receptions for 40 yards in the championship game.

-Mutscheller had knee problems that reduced his effectiveness in 1960 and 1961.
+Knee problems slowed Mutscheller in the 1960-61 seasons and led to his retirement.
 In 1960, Mutscheller missed his only game as a Colt, and started only nine games.
 Toward the end of the 1960 season, he was described by Cameron Snyder of The Baltimore Sun as among the "walking wounded".
 He had 18 receptions for 271 yards and two touchdowns.
 1961 was his last year in the NFL.
 He started all 12 games, with 20 receptions for 370 yards and two touchdowns.
 Mutscheller retired in April 1962, not satisfied that he could perform any longer to the standards he expected of himself.